- Business Case for Emotional Intelligence

 - Interaction Management

 - Interpersonal Effectiveness Training - Medical Students

 - Williams' Lifeskills Program

 Emotional Intelligence Consortium- Membership

-The Consortium for Research on Emotional Intelligence in Organizations currently consists of 11 core members, 78 individual members, and three organizational members.
+The Consortium for Research on Emotional Intelligence in Organizations currently consists of 12 core members, 95 individual members, and five organizational members.
 Drs.
 Daniel Goleman and Cary Cherniss currently serve as co-chairs of the Consortium.
 Members of the Consortium are individuals who are actively engaged in research on emotional intelligence in organizations.
 They are drawn from academia, government, the corporate sector, and private consulting.

 Organizational and corporate members have made a commitment to furthering high quality research on the application of emotional intelligence in organizational settings.
-The current organizational members are: Ameriprise Financial Advisors, Fifth Third Bank, the Hay Group, and Think 2 Perform.
+The current organizational members are: Cigna, Constellation, the Hay Group, and Think 2 Perform.
 If you are interested in a membership for your organization please contact Dr. Cary Cherniss.

 If you think your organization might benefit by becoming a member of the consortium.

 The Consortium currently includes four organizational members, and we hope to gradually expand the number during the coming year.
 Organizational members send one or two representatives to Consortium meetings, which are held twice a year and take up about 1-1/2 days.
 These meetings provide rich opportunities for organizational members to: